SmartTokenLabs/TokenScript/doc/design_paper.md

 ![A car token.
 Four tokens: Rego, Capped Service, Insurance and Purchase, either depeneds or relates to the car ownership token.](car-token.jpeg)

 At first glance, it is just a handy portal to do everything about the car, including market functions and utility.
 However, it's not possible with the traditional web model.

-In the web 2.0 model, you are restricted to handling every element on its own.
-To register the car, there is a separate process which involves creating an account with the Road and Maritime Services and proving ownership manually without the aid of cryptography.
-When you want to provide insurance to the car, you have to create another account and manually offer proof of its registration to that new service.
-(If you find not needing to do so, the cost of unpayable insurance merely is hidden and borne by the market.)
-Likewise, if you want to make the car available to share economy through Uber or hour-based car rental, the work of proving and settling payments and insurance cost adds friction to the market.
+In the web 2.0 model, you are restricted to handling every element on its own:

+* To register the car, there is a separate process which involves creating an account with the Road and Maritime Services and proving ownership manually without the aid of cryptography.
+* When you want to provide insurance to the car, you have to create another account and manually offer proof of its registration to that new service.
+* Likewise, if you want to make the car available to share economy through Uber or hour-based car rental, the work of proving and settling payments and insurance cost adds friction to the market.

+The intented portal does not enable those functions by itself, but merely serves as a gateway to merge a lot of different accounts as we know it from the internet of today.
+It's just another stopgap, which hides papertrail processes from the user, without solving the underlying problem.

-Now let's reimagine this in the web3 world whereby such elements can be tokenised.
-Vendor (in this case Holden) provides an ownership token to the new owner which can be used to operate the car.
+Now let's reimagine this in the web3 world whereby such elements can be tokenised, step by step:

+__Buying and registration__: The Vendor (in this case Holden) provides an ownership token to the new owner which can be used to operate the car.
 The token, transferred to the owner at the time of purchase, is in turn used to acquire the registration token.
 An inbuilt IoT device allows the car to be operated with proof of ownership via a token.

-The owner, wishing to purchase insurance, only needs to provide the proof of ownership and registration token to be qualified to fulfil the requirements with the insurance company.
+__Insurance:__ The owner, wishing to purchase insurance, only needs to provide the proof of ownership and registration token to be qualified to fulfil the requirements with the insurance company.
 The insurance companies standards are met automatically by matching the tokens to their requirements and once validated, the insurance company can send the owner an insurance token in exchange for payment.
 The insurance token carries its own functions and services.

+Token build the join between different providers and services, which are used to be built by accounts, trust and paperwork.

-If the owner would like to become an Uber driver, she can easily prove her vehicle is good enough by providing proof of ownership, insurance and registration with her tokens.
-Uber then automatically provides her with an Uber token which, depends on the owner's need, can be used to get himself started as an Uber driver or allow a 3rd party driver to do so.
+__Uber:__ If the owner would like to become an Uber driver, she can easily prove her vehicle is good enough by providing proof of ownership, insurance and registration with her tokens.
+Uber then automatically provides her with an Uber token which, depend ing on the owner's need, can be used to get himself started as an Uber driver or allow a 3rd party driver to do so.
 None of these processes requires manual verification or account creation.

+Token enable a more flexible, even programmable, use of ownership rights and their interaction, as zentralised, account-based services can provide.

-Taking this even further, the owner can skip Uber all together and rent her car directly to strangers.
+__Self-Uber:__ Taking this even further, the owner can skip Uber all together and rent her car directly to strangers.
 Not wanting her car to be trashed by some random stranger, she can restrict her renters to those who have an attestation token issued by the 'better drivers bureau'.
 The renter proves they have this token, pays a sum to the owner and is atomically issued with a temporary token that allows them to unlock and use the car for a certain period of time.
 This is done without the creation of an account or need to submit tons of documents to be validated manually by the owner.

-If the owner wishes to sell the car, she only has to list it on any website with a price.
+__Selling:__ If the owner wishes to sell the car, she only has to list it on any website with a price.
 The ownership token and payment can be swapped atomically (ensuring neither the buyer or seller is cheated) and the new owner can drive away with the car without even meeting the original owner face to face.
 The new buyer knows in advance whether the car has been registered and is legally owned by merely validating the original owner's ownership token in their wallet.
 The original owner's token is invalidated once the swap occurs and she can no longer operate the car.
 It is also possible to automatically void the insurance policy once the exchange has occurred and provide the original owner with a rebate for premature cancellation.

 This chapter serve to present the vision.
+Token enable the whole ownership and utility processes around car trading and sharing to happen automatically, fraud-proof and atomic.
+This eliminates a lot of friction and allows much more flexibility to individualize the economic transactions.

 We will have the opportunity to inspect the technical aspect of this well-integrated well-tokenised car token in later chapters again.

 --

 ### The challenge of tokenisation

+The car ownership was just one example how token can transform all kind of digitalized economic interactions.
+The 2017 ICO Hype was a slight glimpse of this potential, creating a lot of (bad) investments, but not many products.
+Most token have been just used for payments, effectively being gift cards for certain services, which have been sold in the expectation that those services will provide valuable products at some time.

+To unleash their potential, token needs to become a lot more sophisticated and switch from the payment side to the delivery side.
+Several requirements must be fulfilled:

-Tokenisation requires bundling a token with its transaction rules and behaviour patterns, taking them off the system where they initially grew in, free them to be traded or used in different context.
+__1. Tokenisation means representing all kind of assets as a token on a blockchain.__ This requires bundling a token with its transactions rules and behaviour patterns.
+It takes them off the system where they initially grew in and frees them to be traded or used in different context.

-Allow users to interact with different systems through the tokens :   In the car example, the car token is issued by Holden, the maker, and necessarily so because it contains code to interact with a smart lock (the *Open*, *Start*, *Lock* actions) and Holden's own web service (the *Locate* action), yet it needs to work in other environments.
+__2. Tokenisatoins must allow users to interact with different systems through the tokens:__ In the car example, the car token is issued by the maker, and necessarily so because it contains code to interact with a smart lock (the *Open*, *Start*, *Lock* actions) and the maker's own web service (the *Locate* action), yet it needs to work in other environments.
 The *Auction* action, for example, is provided by a third party auction web service.
-The user access auction service through the token without the need of signing up and proving ownership.
-The *List for sharing* is provided by a third party service which tokenises the usage of the car by hours or days and sells them piecemeal.
-The owner can access such a market through this Token.
-The buyers will have information about the car's GPS location, the capacity to unlock the door and use it, through this token as well.
+The user accesses auction services through the token without the need of signing up and proving ownership.
+The *List for sharing* is provided by another third party service which tokenises the usage of the car by hours or days and sells them piecemeal.
+And so on.

+The owner must be able to access all those markets solely through this Token.
+The token becomes the fundamental and atomic base for economic interactions.

-Rendering a token and associate it with the actions they can perform in the user's wallet :   In the car example, if the registration expired, the web component at work would paint the Registration Token red or display a warning.
+__3. Also, a token must be renderable and associate with the actions it can perform in the user's wallet:__ In the car example, if the registration expired, the web component at work would paint the Registration Token red or display a warning.
 Actions like *List for sharing* will not be available with an expired car rego, and the integrated token interface should clearly pass that message to the user.

-Allow new protocols to be developed on tokens
-:   In the car example, collateralization might be an additional protocol, an ERC in Ethereum context.
+__4. It must allow new protocols to be developed on tokens:__ In the car example, collateralization might be an additional protocol, an ERC in Ethereum context.
 The protocol might have its own implementation and the car token might pre-date it.
 Similarly, there are streaming, communication, staking or other protocols (See "Magic" chapter).
 The framework must allow them to exist and work with tokens.

-Carry trust relationship and business context to 3rd parties :   In the car example, the insurance token provides Roadside Assistance service through NRMA, another company not directly contracted by the driver.
+__5. A token must carry trust relationship and business context to 3rd parties:__ In the car example, the insurance token provides Roadside Assistance service through NRMA, another company not directly contracted by the driver.
 Yet the driver might access this function through the insurance token and immediately be identified as qualified for help.
 In this example, *Trust relationship* means that the user indirectly trusts NRMA to provide roadside assistance, to obtain the user's GPS location and identity information at the time of emergency. *Business context* means the customer's qualification for roadside assistance, like insurance paid, location in the range of service and annual cap not reached etc. In this story both *trust relationship* and *business context* has to be in the token, not centralised through the insurance company's web service since the two have different a) availability, b) privacy and c) integration requirements[^abc].

+This are just a few examples of requirements of token.
+Instead of the simple ERC20 (or ERC721) token established on Ethereum, we need a much more flexible token setup, which reflects a lot of possible coordinates and allows the integration of requirements we do not know today.

 [^abc]: Availability: NRMA is online 24/7 but Qantas Insurance can suspend their services in public holidays or at night.
 Privacy: NRMA can learn user's GPS location but Qantas Insurance isn't legally allowed to learn it.
 Integration: Most of NRMA's customers are not obtained through Qantas Insurance, so it would be an additional system to integrate and extra security concern for NRMA to integrate to Virgain Insurance's web service.
 Of all three, availability might be the most visible.
 Just imagine how angry a customer will be, having his car breaking down in the middle of the barren Australian outback, and learn that the road-side assistance can't be authorised because the insurer's web service is upgrading "For a better user experience".